ppernot/ErrView/docs/08-lorenz.md

-# __ECDFs__ module
+# __Lorenz__ module

-Plot of probability density functions using a gaussian kernel.
+Plot of Lorenz curves of absolute errors and associated statistics.

 ## Controls

-* `Absolute errors`: plot PDF of absolute errors.
-Note that the use of a gaussian kernel produces an artefactual tail for negative errors.
+* `Gini vs. LAC`:  2D plot of Lorenz Asymmetry coefficients vs. Gini coefficients (experimental)

 * `Remove glob. outl.`: remove global outliers (if any) defined in module `Outliers`

-* `Show MUE`: display the mean of absolute errors

-* `Show Q95`: display the Q95 statistic

 * `Correct trend`: remove trend from errors

 * `Trend degree`: degree of the polynomial to fit trend

-* `HD quantiles`: use Harrell-Davis quantiles (default)
+* `Identity grid`: plot parallel y=a+x lines to evaluate asymmetry of Lorenz curves

+* `Normal curve`: plot Lorenz curve for half-normal distrubution

+* `Var-based`: variance-based Lorenz curves (experimental)

 * `Fix colors`: use a color palette adapted to the selected methods, or a colr palette based on the full set of methods (if checked)